Expat Exchange

 When we asked people why foreigners move to Vientiane, they responded:

 "Vientiane, the capital of Laos, is an attractive destination for expats due to its low cost of living, friendly locals, and laid-back atmosphere.
 The city is home to a diverse range of cultures, with a mix of traditional Lao and French colonial influences.
 Expats can enjoy a relaxed lifestyle, with plenty of outdoor activities, such as cycling, kayaking, and trekking, as well as a variety of cultural attractions.
 The city also offers a range of international restaurants, bars, and cafes, making it a great place to socialize and meet new people.
-With its low cost of living, Vientiane is an ideal destination for expats looking for a new home," said one expat.
+With its low cost of living, Vientiane is an ideal destination for expats looking for a new home," commented one expat who moved to Vientiane.

 About the Author